Zum Inhalt springen

 The balancing of interests (Art.
 6 para.
 1 lit. f GDPR) as the legal basis for the use of etracker analytics for web analysis

-The question arises as to whether the cookie-less mode of etracker analytics, which is provided as standard, is covered by Art.
+The question arises as to whether the cookie-less mode of etracker analytics, which is provided as standard, is protected by Art.
 6 para.
 1 lit. f GDPR can be legitimized.
 According to this provision, the processing of personal data is lawful “if the processing is carried out for the purposes of the legitimate interests pursued by the controller, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.”

 Art.
 6 para.
 1 GDPR is supplemented by recital 47: